D-dimer tests are used to check for blood clotting problems. Blood clots can cause health problems, such as:

 Why the Test is Performed

-- Sharp chest pain, trouble breathing, coughing up blood, and fast heart beat
+- Sharp chest pain, trouble breathing, coughing up blood, or fast heartbeat

 - Bleeding gums, nausea and vomiting, seizures, severe stomach and muscle pain, and decreased urine